Promoting Responsible Supply Chains in Asia

 Investing in People, Planet and Prosperity

-The Responsible Supply Chains in Asia programme, implemented together with the International Labour Organisation and the European Union, aims to help companies and governments across global supply chains and take action to create an enabling environment and respect for human and labour rights.
+The Responsible Supply Chains in Asia programme (2018-2022), implemented together with the International Labour Organisation and the European Union, focused on helping companies and governments across global supply chains and taking action to create an enabling environment and respect for human and labour rights.

-The 3-year programme (2018-2020) is carried out in partnership with Japan, an OECD member and the only country under the Programme that has adhered to the OECD Guidelines for Multinational Enterprises and has set up a National Contact Point for RBC, and five partner economies, namely China (OECD Key Partner), Thailand, Viet Nam, Philippines, and Myanmar.
+The programme was carried out in partnership with Japan, an OECD member and the only country under the Programme that adhered to the OECD Guidelines for Multinational Enterprises and set up a National Contact Point for RBC, and five partner economies, namely China (OECD Key Partner), Thailand, Viet Nam, Philippines, and Myanmar.

 Due diligence as a catalyst for responsible agricultural supply chains in Asia